The Dismemberment of Tacutsi Nakawé

-Around her skeleton are scattered her jawbones (on either side of her skull), her arms (to the left) and two teeth (lower left corner).
-Her brains are on top of her skull between her hairs.
-Her tongue is to the left of her chin.
-Her eyes have left their sockets (top right).
-Above her eyes is her artery.
-Below it (from left to right) are her pink-red skin, her tendons, and her loin.
-Her heart, liver and respiratory system are at lower right.
-Below her torso are her bladder, two kidneys, two pieces of marrow, her sexual organs, her digestive tract and her anal tract.
+Takutsi Nakawé, Our Great Grandmother of the Hollow Ear and Growth, once walked on earth.
+When her labors to create the world were finished, her human body fell into pieces.
+From each part of her body, new plant and animal forms were born to feed her life.
+Around her skeleton are scattered her jawbones (on either side of her skull), her arms (to the left), and two teeth (lower left corner).
+Her brain is on top of her skull between her heart, liver and respiratory system.
+Below her torso are her bladder, two kidneys, two pieces of marrow, her sexual organs, her digestive tract and her anal conduit.
 At top left, four objects represent her breasts and flesh from her back.
-Her spleen and a white eyebrow are below.
+Below are her spleen and a white eyebrow.

 José Benítez Sánchez